 In elections by the people, the qualifications of voters shall be as follows: Each voter shall be a citizen of the United States, shall be eighteen years of age, shall fulfill the residence requirements set forth in this section, and shall be registered to vote pursuant to this article.
 No person who has been convicted of a felony shall be qualified to vote unless his civil rights have been restored by the Governor or other appropriate authority.
-However, the General Assembly may provide by general law for the restoration of civil rights to persons who have been convicted of felonies and who have completed service of their sentence including any period or condition of probation, parole, or suspension of sentence.
+However, the General Assembly may provide by general law for the restoration of civil rights to persons who have been convicted of felonies.
 As prescribed by law, no person adjudicated to be mentally incompetent shall be qualified to vote until his competency has been reestablished.